 Organizations with a reliable mass notification system in place would have been able to quickly inform their employees with the latest updates.
-Weather experts reversed their position and urged residents to hunker down at home.
-But because many people were left without power, they were also in the dark on what to do.
+As Hurricane Rita approached, weather experts reversed their position and urged residents to hunker down at home.
+But because many people were left without power, they missed this crucial update.

-A few years later, Hurricane Harvey led to a gas shortage that could be felt hundreds of miles away.
+Shortages like this often result in a ripple effect.
+A few years after Rita, Hurricane Harvey led to a gas shortage that could be felt hundreds of miles away.